 - crime statistics

 - letters of support from the local police

 - police reports

 - letters of support from the community or other organisations

 - recent media articles

 - photographs of recent criminal damage/vandalism.

-- b. how your project will protect people in your community who are at risk of attack, harassment or violence stemming from racial or religious intolerance.
-You should outline the security infrastructure issue you are trying to address in your specific location, and how the proposed project will reduce the risk of attack or harassment (20 points).
+- b. how your project will help to reduce crime, violence, anti-social behaviour and/or other security risks and improve safety and wellbeing in your community (20 points).